CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

 **Setup**
 ---------
-You need to download some files to follow this lesson:

-Download `data-shell.zip <http://swcarpentry.github.io/shell-novice/data/data-shell.zip>`_ and move the file to your Desktop.
+1. Download `data-shell.zip <http://swcarpentry.github.io/shell-novice/data/data-shell.zip>`_ and move the file to your Desktop.

-Unzip/extract the file.
+2. Unzip/extract the file.
 You should end up with a new folder called data-shell on your Desktop.

-Open a terminal and type cd, then press the Enter key.
+3. Open a terminal and type cd, then press the Enter key.

 That last step will make sure you start with your home folder as your working directory.
 In the lesson, you will find out how to access the data in this folder.